nsoliven/LockSmithCPP/README.md

 ## User Compilation and Building
 Windows:
-- Please have CMAKE & GIT installed on your system for building
+- Please have CMAKE & GIT & CONAN installed on your system for building
-- Windows must have dos2unix to convert SQLiteCPP, Windows simply use VSCODE's CMAKE instead.

 UNIX/LINUX Building:
-- Please have CMAKE & GIT & GCC Compiler installed on your system for building
+- Please have CMAKE & GIT & CONAN installed on your system for building
+- Version 20 C++ required
 ```bash
 git clone https://github.com/nsoliven/LockSmithCPP
 cd LockSmithCPP